Application for Wedding Service

 What do Christians believe about marriage?

-I’m not baptized.
+I’m not baptised.
 I don’t go to church.
 We’ve been living together for a while already.
 Can we still get married in church?

 The simple answer is yes.
-The Priest in Charge will want to get to know you a bit and there is a marriage preparation day that you will be asked to come along to, but that is all.
+The minister will want to get to know you a bit and there is a marriage preparation day that you will be asked to come along to, but that is all.
 There are certain legal formalities to follow which are outlined below.

 Can I get married at St. Albright’s?